eeshvardasikcm/eeshvardasikcm/README.md

 supporting Android 12+ on various Google Play supported decice types. https://github.com/eeshvardasikcm/shrota-dev

-## shrota-lang (Shrota Language)
+## AyurProject-lang (AyurProject Language)
-Many new updates in the Shrota Language repository.
+Many new updates in the AyurProject Language repository.
-Documentation update in com.eeshvardasikcm.shrota-lang.
+Documentation update in com.eeshvardasikcm.ayurproject-lang.
-The connection between baseball lot systems modeling and shrota language based time management uses good rest and ayurveda.
+The connection between baseball lot systems modeling and ayurproject-lang based time management uses good rest and ayurveda.

 ## eeshvardasikcm GitHub Sponsorship
 GitHub Sponsorship is a new feature that I am appying for from GitHub.